Freddie Lockwood

 Freddie Lockwood (born 31 December 2000) is an English professional rugby union footballer who plays as a back row forward for Premiership Rugby club Newcastle Falcons.

 Early life

-He attended Barnard Castle School and played junior club rugby at Malton & Norton.
+He attended Barnard Castle School and played junior club rugby at Malton & Norton Representing the first 1st XV twice scoring three tries as a 17 year old in North East One.

-Represented Durham county and then Newcastle Flacons academy shorty after.
+Represented Durham county and then Newcastle Flacons academy shortly after.